 (RFTS Can't guarantee the accuracy of this information, and it might not be up to date.
 Always consult a tax professional)

 A. A credit of up to $938 for married filing jointly, and up to $470 for all other filers is available for cash contributions to a qualifying charitable organization (2023/2024.

 These organizations include those that provide services to families and individuals who have a chronic illness or physical disability.

 A unique five-digit code has been assigned to each qualifying charitable organization.

 This code must be included on your tax return for the credit to be accepted.
-For example, the Reach for the Stars nonprofit code is: 22548
+For example, the Reach for the Stars nonprofit Qualifying Charitable Organization Code is: 22458

 Taxpayers do not have to itemize deductions to claim a credit for contributions to charities that provide assistance to the working poor.